mrgalopes/mrgalopes/README.md

 ## 👋 Hi, I’m Gabriel!

 I'm an engineering student at University of São Paulo, Brazil 🇧🇷.
-Currently in a mobility program at Politecnico di Torino, Italy 🇮🇹.
+I also did a Double Degree mobility program at Politecnico di Torino, Italy 🇮🇹.
-Also working part-time as a software engineer.

 - 👀 Interested in robotics, automatic control, web development and programming in general
-- 🌱 Currently learning Rust, React and French
+- 🌱 Currently learning Elixir, Rust, React and French
-- 🔮 Looking forward to learning Elixir and more about Kotlin in the future
+- 🔮 Looking forward to learning Kubernetes and more about Kotlin in the future

 ### Get in touch: